grafana/k6-docs/src/data/markdown/translated-guides/en/02 Using k6/00 Tutorial/400 Reuse and re-run tests.md

    - What happens when you run `k6 run main.js`?
    - What about `k6 run main.js -e WORKLOAD="./stress.json"`?

-If its an object, you can modularize it.
-Since k6 scripts are JavaScript, where essentially everything is an object, you can modularize essentially everything.
+If it's an object, you can modularize it.
+Since k6 scripts are JavaScript, where everything is an object, you can modularize everything.

 ## Next steps